 Being a gifted writer does make a world of difference for both marketing and SEO.
-Content creation is a critical component often dictating the success of one’e marketing endeavors.
-That said, don’t be afraid to outsource this or any of these functions.
+Content creation is a critical component often dictating the success of one’s marketing endeavors.
+Don’t be afraid to outsource this or any of these functions.
 You need not be a master of every skill as long as you are able to identify your own strengths and weaknesses.

 The Intangibles that Set You Apart from Your WordPress Developer Competition

-Many consumers have had nothing but bad experiences with WordPress developers.
-Personally, I only had negative experiences working with WordPress developers and have heard horror stories from my clients about their experiences with their WordPress developers.
+With horror stories shared by clients and my negative personal experiences, it’s no surprise that starting a business built around the platform was intimidating.
 When I started my business, I wanted to be certain not to follow in the footsteps of those WordPress developers who earned such terrible reputations.

 I asked myself the same questions you should be asking yourself as a WordPress developer in training: how can you be friendly, responsive, and strategic in your approach?
 What sets you apart – do you have clear pricing structures or lightning-fast turnaround times that give you a competitive edge?

 Ideally, you’d like to be able to answer all these questions affirmatively.
 Whether or not that is realistic, the point is to spend some time understanding exactly why a client should be happy they hired you, as opposed to hiring someone else at the exact same price for the exact same thing.
 What are the intangibles about the way you do business as a WordPress freelancer that makes working with you the right choice for your potential clients?